ahmadsoliman/EmbedIQ/memory-bank/activeContext.md

 ## Current Work Focus

 The project is now in the initial implementation phase after completing the setup and scaffolding.
 We've established the basic structure and components for both backend and frontend.
+We are currently implementing RAG functionality with LightRAG.

 1. **Project Structure**: Created the initial repository structure following the defined patterns.
 2. **Backend API**: Implemented the basic FastAPI application with core endpoints.
 3. **Frontend Structure**: Set up the React application with essential pages and components.
 4. **Development Environment**: Configured Docker and Docker Compose for local development.
+5. **LightRAG Integration**: Implementing LightRAG as the RAG framework with PostgreSQL storage.

 ## Recent Changes